 MA, MBBS, MD, FRCP, FERA

 Professor of Trials and Epidemiology of Kidney Disease, Renal Studies Group

 - Professor of Trials and Epidemiology of Kidney Disease

-- Associate Professor, Renal Studies Group, MRC Population Health Research Unit, Clinical Trial Service Unit and Epidemiological Studies Unit, Univ. of Oxford
+- Co-lead, Renal Studies Group, MRC Population Health Research Unit, Clinical Trial Service Unit and Epidemiological Studies Unit, NDPH, Univ. of Oxford

 - Honorary Consultant Nephrologist, Oxford Kidney Unit

-He is Chief Investigator of the EMPA-KIDNEY trial which tested the effects of empagliflozin 10mg versus placebo on cardiorenal outcomes in 6609 people with chronic kidney disease with and without diabetes.
+He is Chief Investigator of the EASi-KIDNEY trial (which is due to start recruitment in 2024) and the EMPA-KIDNEY trial which tested the effects of empagliflozin 10mg versus placebo on cardiorenal outcomes in 6609 people with chronic kidney disease with and without diabetes.
 The trial has now entered a post-trial observational follow-up phase and is developing health economic analyses.
 The biobank of leftover biological samples is being analysed to better understand the mechanism of action and metabolic effects of sodium glucose co-transporter-2 (SGLT-2) inhibitors like empagliflozin.